from copy import deepcopy

 def gaps(self, start: Optional[int] = None, end: Optional[int] = None) -> "IRanges":

-"""Gaps returns an ``IRanges`` object representing the set of integers that remain after the intervals are
+"""Gaps returns an ``IRanges`` object representing the set of intervals that remain after the ranges are

 removed specified by the start and end arguments.